Primary Election: August 2, 2022

 VotingforJudges is a nonpartisan, impartial source of information about judicial elections in the state of Washington.
 The site was established in 2006 to provide information to voters in connection with the appellate judicial contests that year, and it has expanded to cover all judicial elections throughout the state.
-All of Washington's 2014 elections will be reported.
+All of Washington's 2022 judicial elections will be reported.

 We are adding more information as it becomes available.
 Once again this year, VotingforJudges is your most complete source for impartial judicial election information.
 Check back here when you're completing your ballot, and tell your friends and colleagues!